Lagrange-Labs/docs/docs/state-committees/run-node/deploy-attestation-node.md

 ## Deploy using template

-The templates for attestation node's config file and the docker-compose can be found in the [CLI](https://github.com/Lagrange-Labs/lsc-client-cli/tree/develop/templates) repository.
+The templates for signer and attestation node's config file and their respective docker-compose can be found in the [CLI](https://github.com/Lagrange-Labs/lsc-client-cli/tree/develop/templates) repository.

 :::info
 Please review the [configuration](/state-committees/run-node/configuration) description.